harshsaini659/salesforce-learning/apex-basics/readme.md

 ## Features not supported by Apex ?
 - If we want to showcase anything into the UI then we need to use point-click tools,visual force,lightning.No UI element can be shown with the help Apex Other than the error message.
 Apex lies on to the controller part of the MVC Architecture it doesnt lie on to the view part (UI).
--It cannot change the standard SFDC functionality but can be used to stop its execution or to add new functionality.
+- It cannot change the standard SFDC functionality but can be used to stop its execution or to add new functionality.
 - It cannot by used to create a temporary files.
 - It cannot create multiple threads.